CaoLiSheng/myprogramming.top/posts/Book-Operating-System-Concepts-2-Operating-System-Structures.md

 One set of operating system services provides functions that are helpful to the user.

 - _**User interface**_.
 This interface can take several forms. **graphical user interface**, **touch-screen interface**, **command-line interface**.
 - _**Program execution**_.
-THe system must be able to load a program into memory and to run that program.
+The system must be able to load a program into memory and to run that program.
 The program must be able to end its execution, either normally or abnormally (indicating error).
 - _**I/O operations**_.
 For efficiency and protection, users usually cannot control I/O devices directly.
 Therefore, the operating system must provide a means to do I/O.
 - _**File-system manipulation**_.
 Many operating systems provide a variety of file systems, sometimes to allow personal choice and sometimes to provide special features or performance characteristics.
 - _**Communications**_.
 A communication may occur between processes that are executing on the same computer or between processes that are executing on different computer systems tied together by a network.
 Communications may be implemented via **shared memory**, in which two or more processes read and write to a shared section of memory, or **message passing**, in which packets of information in predefined formats are moved between processes by the operating system.